DECEMBER IN ICELAND – A GOOD IDEA?

-Sure, of course, heavy snowfall can also happen in other winter months, but December is probably one of the worst months to drive yourself around in Iceland.
+Heavy snowfall can also happen in other winter months, but December is probably one of the worst months to drive yourself around in Iceland.

 Tours and Activities in December

-Iceland is very touristy in the forms of tours and activities, and you can basically do any tour to any place you want.Golden Circle Tour?
+Iceland is very touristy in the form of tours and activities, and you can basically do any tour to any place you want.Golden Circle Tour?
 South Coast of Iceland, including the Diamond Beach?
 Secret Lagoon in winter?
 Everything is possible.
 Theoretically.